zbrachinara/quicksweeper-doc/src/area_attack.md

 In addition, players will no longer be able to clear mines everywhere, instead only being able to clear cells that are adjacent to the player's area.

-### Stage 3: The final stage: Lock (after 6 minutes)
+### Stage 3: Lockout (after 6 minutes, lasting one minute)

-All previous effects apply, and after a minute the game ends and placement is determined.
+In this stage, hitting a mine will result in an elimination.
+When a player is eliminated, it becomes a spectator and can no longer interact with the game, although it will remain connected.